 OK, but how does WordPress work?

-You can expand, remove or edit without any change in functionality.
-You can also choose to change your look (i.e. your WordPress theme) without losing any content or again, changing the structure.
-WordPress handles HOW to display it all for you, so all you have to worry about is WHAT to display.
+You can expand, remove or edit content without any change in functionality.
+You can also choose to change your look (i.e. your WordPress theme) without losing any content or having to recreate your page structure.

 What you need to build a WordPress website

-There are a few other things you’ll need to get your website up and running:
+Once you’ve secured hosting and registered a domain name, there are a few other things you’ll need to gather to get your website up and running:

 - Content — What are you going to say?

-- Images — Because an all-text website would be incredibly dull.
+- Images and/or videos — Because an all-text website would be incredibly dull.

-- A cup of coffee — OK, I guess this one could be optional (not for anyone *I* know, but I guess it could be.)
+- A cup of coffee — OK, I guess this one could be optional.

 What you DON’T need to get started:

-- Expensive editing or web-design software — Everything in WordPress is created, added and edited from the web browser.
+- Expensive editing or web-design software — Everything in WordPress is created, added and edited from within your web browser.